Chen-Abudi/trillo/README.md

 ## 🔎 Intro:

-A landing page showcasing an all in one booking app.
+A landing page showcasing an all in one travel booking app.

 ## 🛠️ Technologies & Techniques: